Filipa Patão

-Filipa Santos Patão (born March 6, 1989) is a Portuguese soccer coach and former player who is the head coach of Boston Legacy FC of the National Women's Soccer League (NWSL).
+Filipa Santos Patão (born March 6, 1989) is a Portuguese football manager and former player who is the head coach of Boston Legacy FC of the National Women's Soccer League (NWSL).
 She previously managed Benfica and led the club to five consecutive league titles.

 Career

 Benfica

 Patão became Benfica's manager in December 2020, taking over from Luís Andrade.
 In five seasons with the club, she won the Campeonato Nacional Feminino five times consecutively, the Taça de Portugal Feminina once, and the Taça da Liga Feminina three times.
 In the 2023–24 UEFA Women's Champions League, she led Benfica to the quarterfinals, a first for a Portuguese club.

 Boston Legacy

 In June 2025, it was announced that Patão would become the inaugural head coach of the National Women's Soccer League (NWSL) expansion side Boston Legacy FC, who begin play in 2026.